Achanakmar-Amarkantak Biosphere Reserve: Flora

 The natural vegetation in the Achanakmar-Bilaspur Biosphere Reserve varies across the reserve.
 The forest area of the reserve has tropical deciduous vegetation and it can be classified into Northern Tropical Moist Deciduous and Southern Dry Mixed Deciduous forests.
 The reserve is quite rich in plant diversity, having a combination of different climatic and edaphic conditions at various altitudes.
 The region provides shelter to various thallophyte, bryophyte, pteridophyte, gymnosperm, and angiosperm species.
 Almost 1500 plant species representing over 151 plant families can be found in the reserve.
 Several angiosperm species are found in the Achanakmar-Amarkantak Biosphere Reserve.
-Some of the important species include Thalictrum sp., Dillenia pentagyna, Cocculus hirsutus, Flacourtia indica, Talinium portulacifolium, Tamarix ericoides, Abelmoschus ficulneus, Hibiscus subdariffa, Corchorus fascicularis, Grewia rothii, Biophytum sp., Oxalis sp., Tropaeolum majus, Gloriosa superba, Curcuma aromatica, Dioscore sp., Chlorophytum tuberosum, Curculigo orchioides, and Hypercum japonicum.
+Some of the important species include Thalictrum sp., Dillenia pentagyna, Cocculus hirsutus, Flacourtia indica, Talinium portulacifolium, Tamarix ericoides, Abelmoschus ficulneus, Hibiscus sabdariffa, Corchorus fascicularis, Grewia rothii, Biophytum sp., Oxalis sp., Tropaeolum majus, Gloriosa superba, Curcuma aromatica, Dioscore sp., Chlorophytum tuberosum, Curculigo orchioides, and Hypercum japonicum.
 Many planted gymnosperms have also been localized in the Amarkantak plateau and have adapted to the local environmental conditions of the area.
 Some of them are considered as endemic species; these include Cupressus torulosa, Thuja orientalis, Araucaria bidwillii, Pinus caribaea, Pinus elliottii, P. gregaii, P. kesiya, P. mountzumae, Pinus oocarpa, Pinus patula, Pinus ponderosa, Pinus pseudostrobus, Pinus roxburghii, Pinus serotina, Cedrus deodara, Juniperus sp., and Taxodium sp.
 Apart from these, more than 105 species of medicinal plants are found in the Achanakmar-Amarkantak Biosphere Reserve, of which 25 species are considered rare.

 Illegal Wild Bamboo Mushroom Collection in Achanakmar-amarkantak biosphere reserve, India during rainy season.